snowyu/node-abstract-nosql/README.md

 })
 ```

-See [MemDOWN](https://github.com/rvagg/memdown/) if you are looking for a complete in-memory replacement for LevelDOWN.
+See [MemDOWN-sync](https://github.com/snowyu/node-memdown-sync/) if you are looking for a complete in-memory replacement for AbstractNoSql database.

 <a name="contributing"></a>